kif01/Predictive-ML-Model-Twitter/README.md

     else:
         print('File Uploaded')
 ```
-<br>From the `twitterApp` directory, create a .zip archive of the `virtualenv` folder and your `main.py` file.
+From the `twitterApp` directory, create a .zip archive of the `virtualenv` folder and your `main.py` file.
 These files must be in the top level of your .zip file.
 ```dos
 $ zip -r twitterApp.zip virtualenv main.py
 ```
-<br> Now it's time to push this function to IBM Cloud Log in to your IBM Cloud account and make sure to target your organization and space.
+Now it's time to push this function to IBM Cloud Log in to your IBM Cloud account and make sure to target your organization and space.
 You can check more about this here https://cloud.ibm.com/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_target .
 ```doc
 $ ibmcloud login
 ```

-<br> Create an action called `twitterAction` using the zip folder that was just created (right click on the file and check get info for Mac or Properties for Windows to get the path), by specifying the entry point which is our`main` function in the code, and the `--kind` flag for runtime
+Create an action called `twitterAction` using the zip folder that was just created (right click on the file and check get info for Mac or Properties for Windows to get the path), by specifying the entry point which is our`main` function in the code, and the `--kind` flag for runtime.
 ```dos
 $ ibmcloud fn action create twitterAction </path/to/file/>twitterApp.zip --kind python:3.7 --main main
 ```
-<br> Go back to IBM Cloud, and click on Cloud Functions on the left side of the window.
+Go back to IBM Cloud, and click on Cloud Functions on the left side of the window.

 IMAGE <br>

 Click on `Action`, make sure the right namespace is selected, you will see the action that was created.
-Click on it and then click `Invoke` to run it. <br>
+Click on it and then click `Invoke` to run it.

 IMAGE <br>
 You can run it as well directly from the terminal using this command:
 ```dos
 $ ibmcloud fn action invoke twitterAction --result
 ```
-<br> If you go to your bucket in the object storage service that you created at the beginning of the tutorial, you will see a file **tweets.csv** that has just been uploaded.
-This is the file that has all the extracted tweets from the Cloud Function. <br>
+If you go to your bucket in the object storage service that you created at the beginning of the tutorial, you will see a file **tweets.csv** that has just been uploaded.
+This is the file that has all the extracted tweets from the Cloud Function.

 IMAGE <br>